 Futures and Options.
 Futures contracts are valued at the final settlement price set by the exchange on which they are principally traded.
-Where a final settlement price exists, exchange traded options are valued at the final settlement price from the exchange where the option principally trades.
-When a final settlement price does not exist, exchange traded options shall be valued at the mean of the last bid/ask quotation generally from the exchange where the option principally trades.
+U.S. exchange-traded options are valued at the mean between the last bid and asked prices from the exchange on which they principally trade.
+Non-U.S. exchange-traded options are valued at the final settlement price set by the exchange on which they trade.
 Options not listed on an exchange and swaps generally are valued using pricing provided from independent pricing services.